-

 Philadelphia, PA.

-Jazz Style is METAMODERN (straddling modernism and postmodernism): but often impossibly melodic + technically-adroit - - - paying homage to Evans, Hancock, Glass, and Riley.
-Sweats a lot.
+Jazz Style is METAMODERN (straddling modernism and postmodernism): but often impossibly melodic + technically-adroit - - - paying homage to Evans, Hancock, Corea, Glass, and Riley.
+Used to sweat a lot.

-It is now only after many decades that we can hear part of his unsung core jazz engine at work in originals such as Sunday Afternoon, Kharis in Orange, As Is, Muse@3-4-5, a Beginning, Mount Analog, Retro-Orter and lots of others. (e.g., most recently BEYOND (the initial experiment) - a must preview.)
+It is now only after many decades that we can hear part of his unsung core (non-Evans) jazz engine at work in originals such as Sunday Afternoon, Kharis in Orange, As Is (video above), Muse@3-4-5, a Beginning, Mount Analog, Retro-Orter and lots of others. (e.g., most recently he has entered a new phase of development with the explicit collection of BEYOND - a must preview.)

-Behind an intentional envelope which projected "all too much familiarity", Kramer’s inventiveness had nevertheless been carried upon an ‘anything goes’ free jazz approach, (paradoxically disciplined and repeatable) but one that shuns focus on any of its included free structures, dissonances, classical pianistic technique, or unusual time signatures.
-His envelope, by design, is impossibly mostly melodic – only sparsely strays “outside.”
-Yet, it floats fluently upon the complex system of harmony he crafted over many decades.
+Prior to this: Behind an intentional envelope which projected "all too much familiarity", Kramer’s inventiveness had nevertheless been carried upon an ‘anything goes’ free jazz approach, (paradoxically disciplined and repeatable) but one that shuns focus on any of its included free structures, dissonances, classical-like pianistic technique, or unusual time signatures.
+His envelope, by design, had been impossibly mostly melodic – except for recently, often only sparsely strays “outside.”
+Yet, improv floats fluently upon a complex system of harmony he crafted over many decades.
 As illustrated in the one-pager, most commentator-reviewers have been enthusiastic, gracious, and perceptive when assessing his music.
 But unfortunately, some highly placed gatekeepers would or could not bring to relief some of his metamodern innovations that appear spontaneously within familiar stylistic envelopes (e.g., a spontaneous transformation of It Could Happen to You.) or his stress-tests of narrow jazz-minds (through the outlandish choice of jazz-world scorned works as vehicles for improvisation (e.g., Andrew Lloyd Weber's - atypically very musically advanced - 'Waltz for Eva and Che').

 Bragging rights: